 Our goal in creating FirstLook as a branded entertainment program was to create a new "first release window" for advertising into the marketplace, similar to the way films are released first in cinemas.
 To that end, we encourage advertisers to provide us with advertisements before they are shown on other media platforms, different versions of those advertisements, or original content that is specifically created for cinema.
-We also offer pre- and post-production services to our clients (primarily local clients), for a fee, to enhance the quality of the content we display.
+The several versions of the FirstLook are produced by our internal creative staff, including pre- and post-production services that we offer to our clients (primarily local clients), for a fee.
+These high quality internal production capabilities provide the timing flexibility and cost efficiency required to produce and display the many version of our high quality FirstLook pre-show.

-The FirstLook program also includes time slots for NCM LLC's founding member and network affiliate advertisements to promote various activities associated with the operations of the theatres, including concessions, online ticketing partners, gift card and loyalty programs, special events presented by the theatre operator and vendors of services provided to theatres, so long as such promotion is incidental to the vendor's service or products sold in the theatre.
-This time is provided by us to the theatre operator at no charge and generally includes 45 seconds within 15 minutes of show time, 15 seconds of which will be placed within 12 minutes of show time, and the remainder placed at our discretion.
+The FirstLook program also includes time slots for NCM LLC's founding member and network affiliates to advertise various activities associated with the operations of the theatres, including concessions, online ticketing partners, gift card and loyalty programs, special events presented by the theatre operator and vendors of services provided to theatres, so long as such promotion is incidental to the vendor's service or products sold in the theatre.
+This time is provided by us to the theatre operator at no charge and generally includes 45 seconds within

-Currently, under the ESAs the last 60 seconds of the FirstLook program is sold to NCM LLC's founding members to be used to advertise their beverage concessions.
-This time is used to satisfy the founding members'
+15 minutes of show time, 15 seconds of which will be placed within 12 minutes of show time, and the remainder placed at our discretion.

-on-screen advertising commitments under their beverage concessionaire agreements.
+Under the ESAs, up to 90 seconds of the FirstLook program can be sold to NCM LLC's founding members to satisfy their on-screen advertising commitments under their beverage concessionaire agreements.
+During 2014, we sold 60 seconds to NCM LLC's founding members.
 Through 2011, this time was priced on a CPM basis, which increased each year as specified in the ESA.
 Per the ESA, beginning in 2012, the CPM change equaled the prior year annual percentage change in the advertising CPM charged by NCM LLC to unaffiliated third parties during the last few minutes of the FirstLook pre-show, limited to the highest advertising CPM being then-charged by NCM LLC.
+In December 2014, we were notified by one of our founding members that beginning in July 2015, they will reduce their beverage advertising from 60 seconds to 30 seconds to accommodate a sixmonth test of other in-theatre marketing activities by their beverage supplier.
+During the six-month test, we will have the right to sell the 30 second unit to other clients.
+We expect this decrease to result in a reduction in beverage revenue of approximately \$2.8 million in the third and fourth quarters of 2015, however, we believe that some or all of this revenue may be replaced through the sale of advertising to other brands who will find this premium inventory attractive.

-The arrangements with NCM LLC's founding members relating to on-screen advertising for their beverage concessionaires, the agreements with our content partners and the PSAs represented approximately \$141.0 million, or approximately 31%, of our total revenue for the year ended December 26, 2013.
+The arrangements with NCM LLC's founding members relating to on-screen advertising for their beverage concessionaires, the agreements with our content partners and the PSAs represented approximately \$132.6 million, or approximately 34%, of our total revenue for the year ended January 1, 2015.